GoogleCloudPlatform/platform-engineering/reference-architectures/sandboxes/sandbox-modules/README.md

 | `currentSpend`    | number | Current spend for the sandbox.
 | `expiresAt`       | string | Time base expiration for the sandbox.

+### Variables

+Collection of key value pairs that are used in the Infrastructure Manager request, for use as the Terraform variable values.

-## Key Statuses
+### Key Statuses

 The following table describes important statuses that are used during the lifecycle of a deployment.

 | Status | Set By | Handled By | Meaning
 | ------ | ------ | ---------- | -------